OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

 ##
   This is a Unity demo of Behaviourally-based Synthesis of Scene-aware Footstep Sound.
 Try the demo to feel how your behaviours and different scenes influence sounds.
 Here is the download link: https://drive.google.com/file/d/1cGjgegC9f3vMLgW8L4dqG2sMCScL_O1r/view?usp=share_link.

-  The scene is *Viking Village URP* from Unity Asset Store.
+  The scene package is *Viking Village URP* from Unity Asset Store.
   Here is the link: https://assetstore.unity.com/packages/essentials/tutorial-projects/viking-village-urp-29140.

   There're still some bugs in the demo.
 Don't mind them, just pay attition to the technique's demonstration.